Workshop · Communication Skills

 You might stumble over your words.
 Or try to fit too much in (because you do so much).

-Or your business have changed, and you’re not sure what to say anymore.
+Or your business has changed, and you’re not sure what to say anymore.

 If the answer is “yes”, you’re in the right place.